NathanRHD/makebook-js/DOCUMENTATION.md

 To accomplish this, blank pages are added to the front and back of the book when necessary.
 (That is, to the first and last sections.)
 As far as possible, equal numbers of blank pages are added both to the front and back of the book; if uneven numbers of blank pages are required, one additional blank page is added to the back.
 If, however, that would result in an uneven number of blanks in the front, one additional blank page is added to the back and one fewer to the front.
 This ensures that odd-numbered folios will always correctly appear on recto pages.

-One can, however, force \fBmakebook\fR to favor the front rather than the back when unequal numbers of blanks are required to make the book perfect.
-This is specified with the "\fB\-f\fR" option.
-With this option specified, \fBmakebook\fR follows precisely the same procedure in determining the number of blanks; when it's done, however, it simply switches the number which goes in the front with that which goes in the back.
+One can, however, force  makebook to favor the front rather than the back when unequal numbers of blanks are required to make the book perfect.
+This is specified with the "-f" option.
+With this option specified,  makebook follows precisely the same procedure in determining the number of blanks; when it's done, however, it simply switches the number which goes in the front with that which goes in the back.
 Note that this sometimes results in the same number of blanks at the front and the back both with and without the "-f" flag set; for example, if the number of blanks is "2" at the front and "3" at the back.
 As the program is currently written, there is no way to avoid this.

 ## Examples